Guru Gopinath: Kerala Natanam (Kerala Dance)

 Ordinary people in India, who had no training knowledge in understanding classical dance started enjoying it and appreciating it, only after they had the opportunity of watching Gopinath perform.

-Effective training methods

-Guru Gopinath was a task master and perfectionist.
-He developed a shorter syllabus and duration of training for Kathakali.
-The 12 years long and rigorous Kathakali course was simplified and reduced to 6 years, without compromising its essence or deviating from its classical tradition.

-Guru Gopinath showed the outer world the strength, potential and adaptability of classical Indian dance style to perform themes and stories other than the Indian mythological, devotional or historical ones.
-He choreographed dances using dances involving biblical and social themes in the forties and fifties.
-His ballets like 'Sree Yeesunaadha Vijayam', (story of Christ) 'Divya Naadam' (both biblical), 'Sister Niveditha', 'Chandaala Bhikshuki', 'and Kerala Piravi' (on the formation of Kerala State) are a few examples.

 Ramlila and Ramayana ballet

 Guru Gopinath was an exponent of various styles of Indian dances.
 The illustrious 'Raam Leela' of Delhi, choreographed and directed by him was its glorious proof.
-His last choreography 'Ramaayana' ballet was the most popular one, which was staged more than 1500 times in various parts of Kerala.
+His last choreography 'Ramaayana' ballet was the most popular one, which was staged more than 1500 times in various parts of Kerala..

 Books

 Guru Gopinath has written books in Malayalam and English, which explain theory and practise of Indian and Kerala dances.
 Two books are in English- The classical Dance poses of India and Abinaya Prakashika (with Sanskrit slokas).